elliohow/fMRI_ROI_Analysis_Tool/README.md

   be successfully parsed from the file names.

 ### If aligning to anatomical (recommended):
-* A single skull stripped anatomical volume should be placed in a folder called "anat".
+* A single skull stripped anatomical volume should be placed in a folder called "anat" with the suffix "_brain".
+* If you are using the BBR cost function for functional to anatomical registration -- which also requires a FAST segmentation to have been ran (see below) -- then a second, whole head, non-brain extracted volume should also be placed in the "anat" folder.

 ### If aligning to FSL FAST segmentation (recommended):
 * FSL's FAST segmentation can be used to only include grey matter voxels in the analysis, FAST segmentations should be completed before running fRAT analysis.
 * Output of FAST should be placed in a folder called "fslfast".
-All files output by fast can be placed in this folder, however only the file with the suffix "pve_1" will be used.
+All files output by fast should be placed in this folder.
 * FAST segmentation is recommended when cortical regions are being examined.
 Support for subcortical regions may be added in the future.
 * As FAST requires a skull stripped anatomical volume, it is highly recommended that the accuracy of this skull